 There’s more on the Warriors:

-- A scrimmage Sunday morning in Atlanta will be the next step in Stephen Curry‘s comeback attempt, coach Steve Kerr said (Twitter video link from Slater).
+- A scrimmage on Sunday morning in Atlanta will be the next step in Stephen Curry‘s comeback attempt, coach Steve Kerr told reporters on Saturday (Twitter video link from Slater).
 “I think tomorrow’s probably the big day, and we’ll know more at that point,” Kerr added.
 Curry, who has been sidelined since January 30 with runner’s knee, will be reevaluated on Tuesday when the team returns home from its road trip.

 - Golden State had six players out and five others listed as questionable on its injury report for tonight’s game, per Kevin Chouinard of Hawks.com (Twitter link).
-Among the questionable list, Draymond Green, De’Anthony Melton and Malevy Leons have been cleared to play, according to Nick Friedell of The Athletic (Twitter link).
+Among those considered questionable, Draymond Green, De’Anthony Melton and Malevy Leons have been cleared to play, according to Nick Friedell of The Athletic (Twitter link).

 I’m just here for more Daveyisms.